Lartu/ldpl-std/README.md

 ![LDPLSTD Logo](https://raw.githubusercontent.com/Lartu/ldpl/master/images/tutorial-logo.png)

-This repository contains the LDPL Standard Library, which contains many new useful statements for the
+This repository contains the LDPL Standard Library, which contains many useful statements for the
 [LDPL Programming Language](https://github.com/lartu/ldpl) not included in the base language.

-The library is organized in a series of `.ldpl` files called *briefcases*, each containing statements designed with a certain context in mind.
-For example the `std-lists.ldpl` briefcase includes general LIST releated statements, like `FLIP LIST` and `SORT LIST - ASCENDING`.
+The library is organized in a series of `.ldpl` files called *briefcases*, each containing new statements designed with to extend the functionality of LDPL in particular areas.
+For example the
+`brc_lists.ldpl` briefcase includes general LIST releated statements, like `FLIP LIST` and `SORT LIST - ASCENDING`.

 New statements and entire briefcases are welcome contributions,